amicoleo/amicoleo.github.io/README.md

 ============
 + Blank href on links (so that they look touchable) and a link everywhere - OK
 + On touch previous project/next project keeps underline - OK
-+ Scroll projects with arrows and touch scroll
++ Scroll projects with arrows and touch scroll - OK

++ Responsiveness

 	+ Media queries
 		+ On bg logo size
+	+ One more information top
+	+ Disable horizontal scrolling on "More information"

-	+ On menu text
++ On mobile touched button keeps underlined
++ Allow caching for AJAX on production.
+Images are heavy.

 + Gif images compression wrong